Kunlong1994/lab3/Alt-Lab-1.-Arduino-Deep-Dive.md

 This lab is a merge of what is originally [Lab 1](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Lab-01) and [Lab 2](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Lab-02) of the curriculum.
 This is meant for students who have had this curriculum before.
 If you have little experience with electronics, breadboarding, Arduino programming or the Arduino hardware, please work on [Lab 1](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Lab-01)!

+## In The Report
+For the report, make a copy of this wiki page for your own repository, and then delete everything but the headers and the sections between the **stars**.
+Write the answers to the questions under the starred sentences.
+Include snippets of code that explain what you did.

+Deliverables are due next Tuesday.
+Post a link to the wiki page on your main class hub page.

 # Part I
 # Light It Up